 Smoking is the biggest modifiable risk factor of AMD

-Current smokers carry a 2.5 to 4.8 times higher risk than non-smokers for developing AMD.
-Sadly, less than 50% of smokers know smoking may contribute to blindness caused by AMD.
+Current smokers carry a 2.5 to 4.8 times higher risk than non-smokers for developing AMD.ii Yet, in one study 90% of patients with AMD were not advised to stop smoking.ii

 Delayed dark adaptation indicates subclinical AMD at least three years before it’s clinically evident

 The ALSTAR study, published in Ophthalmology, prospectively tracked two cohorts of adults age 60 and older: one having abnormal dark adaptation at baseline and one having clinically normal retinal health at baseline.
 Three years later, the subjects with abnormal dark adaptation at baseline exhibited clinically detectable AMD at twice the rate of individuals with normal dark adaptation at baseline and had advanced beyond the earliest stages of AMD at eight times the rate.
 The relationship between dark adaptation impairment and incident AMD was robust and not affected by aging or smoking status.
 The study demonstrates that dark adaptation impairment indicates subclinical AMD at least three years before it is clinically evident.ii

 Impaired dark adaptation is the earliest biomarker of AMD

 Studies show delayed rod-mediated dark adaptation in older adults with normal macular health is associated with incident early AMD three years later, making impaired dark adaptation a functional biomarker for early disease.ii

 At least 25% of clinical AMD is going undiagnosed in primary eye care today

-A landmark study published in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today, even with visible clinical signs (drusen).
+A landmark study published in JAMA Ophthalmology shows at least 25% of clinical AMD is going undiagnosed in primary eye care today, even with visible clinical signs (drusen).ii

 There is specialized care for patients with AMD

 Equipped with the most current knowledge and advanced technology, an AMD Center of Excellence® has dedicated staff that receives ongoing training to best serve patients with AMD.

 Chronic sunlight exposure increases the risk of incident AMD